 Mr. Chin presently serves as Chairman of the Board of Visitors (Drug Rehabilitation Centres (DRC) & Anti Inhalant Abuse Centres (AIAC)) as well as Chairman of the Board of Visitors (Community Rehabilitation Centres (CRC)) of the Singapore Prisons Service under the Ministry of Home Affairs, Singapore, Mr. Chin is also Vice-Chair of the School Advisory Committee in Yuan Ching Secondary School.

 For commendable public service in Singapore, Mr. Chin was awarded the Public Service Medal (PBM) in 2019 by the President of Singapore.

-MR. KONG CHI MO (江智武) ("Mr. Kong") ●
+MR. HAN XIANGFENG ("MR. HAN")